-The Zonta Club of Redcliffe Inc. was formed in May 1980 by Dr. Helen Row from the Zonta Club of Brisbane.
-It was originally called. the Zonta Club of Redcliffe Area, and included the Shires of Pine Rivers and Caboolture.
+The Zonta Club of Redcliffe Inc. (ABN: 64820 813 003) was formed in May 1980 by Dr. Helen Row from the Zonta Club of Brisbane.
+It was originally named the Zonta Club of Redcliffe Area, and included the Shires of Pine Rivers and Caboolture.
 These shires now have their separate Zonta Clubs.

 Please visit our own website where many more details about us can be found! http://www.zontaredcliffe.org.au